FarronF/limerick-council-meetings/meetings/2020/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 9th March 2020.md

 (not their principal private residence) within the Rent Pressure Zone to apply for

 planning permission for change of use.
-The Council has received 3 planning--- 6
+The Council has received 3 planning
+---
+6

 applications for change of use for short-term letting.